citusdata/citus_docs/cloud/performance.rst

 For instance, when adding nodes:

 .. image:: ../images/cloud-scaling-out.png
+    :alt: how the status indicator looks

 Or when waiting for node resize to begin in the maintenance window:

 .. image:: ../images/cloud-scaling-up.png
+    :alt: how the status indicator looks

 Scaling Up (increasing node size)
 =================================